Here’s the second chapter of my grade school anthology book – Middletown Middle. The school with more mysteries than students. Read chapter two here.

 “Got it.
-No repeats,” Ms. Thompson agrees.
+No repeats,” Ms. Sosa agrees.

-An hour later, the assistant principal waits for this so-called world-renowned face painter.
-The party and run-a-thon had kicked off, Students who finished their charity jog were now leaping in the bounce house or having celebratory popsicles.
+An hour later, the assistant principal waited for this so-called, world-renowned face painter.
+The party and run-a-thon had kicked off, students who had finished their charity jog were now leaping in the bouncy house or having celebratory popsicles.
 Other kids were still sprinting around the school.
-One of the kids, the Principal for the Day, Rose Batty, calls over to Ms. Thompson at every lap to ask.
+One of the kids, the ‘Principal for the Day’, Rose Batty, called over to Ms. Sosa after every lap to ask.

 “Is the face painter here yet?”

-“Not yet,” Ms. Thompson answers impatiently.
+“Not yet,” Ms. Sosa answered impatiently.

-She sets up her table next to the pizza oven by the playground.
-A line forms quickly with the Principal for the Day at the head of it.
+She set up her table next to the pizza oven by the playground.
+A line formed quickly with the ‘Principal for the Day’ at the head of it.

-“A lion,” Rose answers.
+“A lion,” Rose answered.

 Multiple children complained of tingling faces, most in fact.
 Allergies were blamed, but teachers grew increasingly concerned when many of the children lost the ability to speak.
 Instead, they began communicating in the language of the animal painted on their faces.
-When teachers sought out Principal for the Day, Rose Batty, the situation took a peculiar turn.
+When teachers sought out the ‘Principal for the Day,’ Rose Batty, the situation took a peculiar turn.

-“She’s in the bounce house,” said her friend Madds.
+“She’s in the bounce house,” said her friend, Madds.

 The teachers shrieked in surprise.